TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

 which will install a web
 server and the Introduction Package on your local computer.

-Make sure to have your database creditials ready.
+Make sure to have your database credentials ready.

 .. _getting-the-introduction-package: